Want to learn how much Canadians earn and how your income stacks up against the national average?

 How is Income Distributed by Age in Canada?

-In 2020, the average income of Canadian senior citizens aged 65 and over was $32,000.
-However, reports also show that roughly 2 million seniors residents in Canada are living on an annual income that is less than $17,000.
+In 2023, the average income of Canadian senior citizens aged 65 and over was $42,000.
+This is the overall earnings for seniors, including pensions and other retirement incomes.
+The median after-tax income for unattached seniors was notably lower, indicating significant income disparity.
+In 2023, reports also show that roughly 383,000 million seniors residents in Canada are living on an annual income that is less than $17,000.

 Canadians in the age bracket of 45 to 54 have a median income of $66,968 a year.
 Research shows that individuals generally earn the most when they are between the ages of 45 and 54.
 Canadian workers in their 40s and 50s age group now earn more money than the younger generation with less skills and experience.
 While their average yearly income is $66,968, those in the age bracket of 25 to 34 earn roughly $45,953 a year.